-Android – Built-in Accessibility Features
+Android: Built-in Accessibility Features

 Accessibility features on your smartphone or tablet can be a game-changer, enabling you to get the most out of your education.
 As a blind or partially sighted student, knowing how to use the accessibility features at your disposal can super-charge your learning.
 For a refresher on how your device can help you during your studies and what some of the common accessibility features are, check out the homepage for this guide.

 Android devices have a wide range of accessibility features for you to explore.
-Trying out new tools and features can be challenging at first, but it is always worth persevering, giving yourself a chance to learn them and get used to how they work.
+Trying out new tools and features can be challenging at first.
+But it is always worth persevering, giving yourself a chance to learn them and get used to how they work.
 So, give them a try, you might wonder how you managed without them!

 Let’s dive into the different accessibility features built-in to Android devices and how you can get started with them right now…